pratheesh1/pratheesh1/README.md

 # Hi, I'm Pratheesh 👋

 I'm a web developer passionate about building web applications and learning new technologies.
-I've had a good run with [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and currently am testing out C++.
+I've had a good run with [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and currently am testing out rust.
 I am a big fan of typescript and React.
-I would like to work on a full-stack web application and learn more about what it takes to scale a web application.
-The endless possibilities of web applications and software development in general excites me.
+I would like to work on a full-stack web application and learn more about what it takes to scale an application.
+The endless possibilities of software development excites me.

 # You can find me on: